ibm-cloud-docs/cis/helpful-tools.md

 ## Tools for looking at logs and history
 {:#tools-for-looking-at-logs-and-history}

- * HTTP Archive files (HAR files)
+HTTP Archive files (HAR files)

 ### Using `whois`
 {:#using-whois}

-`whois` is a unix system command line tool you can use to look up registrar information for a given domain name or IP address, for example, the domain’s given authoritative servers or the owner of a particular IP address.
+`whois` is a Unix system command line tool you can use to look up registrar information for a given domain name or IP address.
+For example, the domain’s given authoritative servers or the owner of a particular IP address.

 Examples: